Padai Soozha: Production

 A. S. Prabhu made his directorial debut with Padai Soozha under the banner of AGR Right Films.
 Newcomer Ganesh Prasad (Vijjith), who hailed from Coimbatore, was cast to play the hero while Varshini was chosen to play the heroine.
 Prasad Raj, the brother of actor Prakash Raj, was selected to play the villain.

 Soundtrack

 The soundtrack was composed by N. Sasikumar.
-The soundtrack, released in 2010, features 5 tracks.

 Reception

 A reviewer said, "Padai Soozha is a tragedy of a movie, the type that would send the audience racing for the nearest exit.
 Meaningless script, poor dialogues, artificial backdrops, and the absence of any form of entertainment makes Padai Sooza a can't watch".